EmanuelGustafzon/Milestone-project-1-music-lessons/README.md

   This site was depolyed to Github pages.
 The steps of deployment was following.

-- First of all I opened the right Repository.
+- First of all I opened the right Repository in my GitHub account.
 - Then I opened settings.
 - From settings I went into pages.
 - I changed the source branch to "Main".